 while(bStepComplete && !bExitThread)

-The master thread consumes the mesh produced by the helper thread and tells the thread to go ahead and compute the next mesh.
+The primary thread consumes the mesh produced by the secondary thread and tells the thread to go ahead and compute the next mesh.

 // Wait for the grid update to finish